Code intelligence team

 The code intel team has defined a set of rituals that keeps the team connected around our common goals.
 As a team we also believe in good meeting etiquette, and to ensure effective meetings for everyone every meeting must have a meaningful topic, agenda, and stated goal or purpose statement defined ahead of time.

-Team Sync Meeting: Every Monday, the code intel team meets to stay in sync and hear from stakeholders.
+Team Sync Meeting: The second Monday of the iteration, the code intel team meets to stay in sync and hear from stakeholders.
 We use a Google doc for agenda and meeting notes.
-Prior to the weekly sync meeting, each team member should:
+Prior to the sync meeting, each team member should:

 - Add any agenda items that should be discussed.

 - Review any existing agenda items and be prepared to discuss them.